+We now analyze the generality of Propositions 2 and 3 by discussing alternative setups.
+What drives our result is that if a supplier turns out to be a bad match not only is productivity lower, but so is cooperation.
+Therefore bad matches become relatively worse which makes switching riskier.
 More generally, to generate cooperation in an equilibrium where parties can change partners at will, there must be a cost of switching from one partner to another (here, the risk of finding a bad match).
 In many set-ups this cost interacts with incomplete contractibility to generate a lower level of cooperation at the beginning of a relationship.
 For instance, if we assume instead that the type of a match is only revealed after the first investment has occurred, then cooperation in the first period of a relationship would lie between the Nash level and the level in a good match.
-Similarly, in models where suppliers differ in their discount rate, or in models with relationship-specific human capital, the (expected) level of cooperation in a new relationship will be lower than in an established one.20 In all these settings, relationships would be more rigid in the cooperative equilibrium than in a "Nash" equilibrium where cooperation does not take place.
+Similarly, in models where suppliers differ in their discount rate, or in models with relationship-specific human capital, the (expected) level of cooperation in a new relationship will be lower than in an established one.
+28 In all these settings, relationships would be more rigid in the cooperative equilibrium than in a "Nash" equilibrium where cooperation does not take place.
 This excess rigidity in return can reduce the incentive to innovate, particularly when it restricts significantly the market of a potential innovator.

 Nevertheless, the result that cooperation creates rigidities is not straightforward.
 Consider an alternative set-up without good and bad matches but with a fixed cost of switching suppliers fA.
-Then, provided that the fixed cost is sufficiently large, the first best investment level can be achieved in the cooperative equilibrium and the producer switches to the innovator as soon as $(\gamma - 1) \Pi(m) \ge f$ in both the contractible and cooperative cases, but he switches if $(\gamma - 1) \Pi(m) \ge f$ in the Nash case, that is for higher innovation sizes γ .
+Then, provided that the fixed cost is sufficiently large, the first best investment level can be achieved in the cooperative equilibrium and the producer switches to the innovator as soon as $(\gamma - 1) \Pi(m) \geq f$ in both the contractible and cooperative cases, but he switches if $(\gamma - 1) \Pi(n) \geq f$ in the Nash case, that is for higher innovation sizes γ .
 In contrast with our set-up, the relative cost of switching does not increase with cooperation, and the innovation rate is always higher with cooperation.